 - TERFs: “Trans-exclusionary radical feminists” — a movement with which we do NOT align.

-- Cis / Cisgendered: someone who identifies as the sex they were assigned at birth, or whose assigned gender is consistent with their sense of self.
+- Cis / Cisgender: A term to describe a person who identifies as the sex they were assigned at birth, or whose assigned gender is consistent with their sense of self.

 There are many great resources on inclusive language that can go into more depth about these and many other terms.
-Here are just a few:
+We’ve listed a few below.